 When you consider Barcelona's undeniably camera-friendly looks and irresistible charisma, it comes as quite a surprise to find that so few good films have been set here.
 But the city isn't a complete stranger to the cinematic spotlight, as the following memorable movie moments attest.

-Gaudí Afternoon, 2001 - From the woman who gave the world Desperately Seeking Susan, Susan Seidelman, this film stars Judy Davis as a translator living in Barcelona who is asked by an American woman, Frankie, to help her search for her husband, who has run away with their daughter and his lover.
+A film from the woman who gave the world Desperately Seeking Susan, Susan Seidelman.
+This one stars Judy Davis as a translator living in Barcelona who is asked by an American woman, Frankie, to help her search for her husband, who has run away with their daughter and his lover.